Medically Reviewed

 Suicide is one of the leading causes of death in the United States.1 Some of the most common risk factors for suicide include:1

-• Addiction and substance abuse.
+• Addiction and substance misuse.

-• Being between the age of 15-24 or over 60.
+• Being between the ages of 15 and 24 or over 60.

 • Family history of suicide or suicide attempts.